intel/terraform-intel-aws-vm/README.md

 ## AWS VM module

 Configuration in this directory creates an AWS VM (EC2 Instance).
-The instance is created on an 5th generation Intel® Xeon® Scalable Processor (Emerald Rapids) by default.
+The instance is created on an 4th generation Intel® Xeon® Scalable Processor (Sapphire Rapids) by default.

 ## Performance Data - Update needed as module runs on Emerald Rapids